 Following the narrative of the preceding article there can be no doubt, truth has been brought to serve the economy of imperium — the ‘I command’.
 And for us today, it is hard to imagine anything besides.
 Nearly every phenomena of experience conforms to dialectics, opposition, and overcoming — a metaphysics of power.
 An idolization of liberalism, as an answer to the liberation of the human spirit from out of this power substrate, has perversely exacerbated estrangement, alienation, and civic apathy.
 In as much, we are convinced that enlightenment values have completed their task.
 Any continued idolization of these values can only obstruct solutions in the emerging human project.
 However, this does not mean we are without an inheritance.
 In looking backward through the countless ascending and descending projects throughout our historical continuum, we can theme a spirit which we can take up as something of an idol.

-Already in 1962 Hans-Georg Gadamer had identified that the Romanticism of the eighteenth century began with a total estrangement from tradition.
+Already in 1962 Hans-Georg Gadamer had identified that the romanticism of the eighteenth century began with a total estrangement from tradition.
 One hundred years later, having defeated the first wave of challengers to liberal-machination during WWII, romanticism once again animated a human spirit suffocating from the aliments of liberal-industrial machination.
-There can be no doubt that the spirit of romanticism will surface time-and-time again, in various forms of aesthetics, traditionalism, and nationalism until an equilibrium has been reach between the human spirit and the socio-material demands of the machine of progress.
+There can be no doubt that the spirit of romanticism will surface time-and-time again, in various forms of traditionalism, nationalism, and their accompanying aesthetics, until an equilibrium has been reached between the human spirit and the socio-material demands of the machine of progress.
 The emerging human project requires a liberation of authenticity — and this means, above all else, a liberation of the self-authoring human spirit.
 Of paramount value is an idolization of human affectivity and passioned investment in life and work, taken as a unit.
 Therefore, this project, including the contribution of this article series, unquestionably manifests this spirit of romanticism.

 Fixed as we are, we find a particular demand from truth itself: to be delivered from dialectics, opposition, and overcoming.
 This means that truth demands to be delivered from the logic of ‘the society’ and its subsequent relativism.
 Our project to nurture truth and authenticity requires that we return to truth’s conditioning in the primordial harmony with nature.
 Truth demands that our project have in its possession ‘reality’ — satisfying our want for a truth in accordance with the real.
 After all, if we are truly honest with ourselves, there can be no doubt as to the reality of our world.
 Each of us lives with our convictions.
 And this holds whether you live in a world defined by the incomplete explanations of the Big Bang, or whether you go further with a more comprehensive conclusion that God has created you.
 Consider that even in denouncing religion you are still a creation of God — are you not?
 Because for a Christian you certainly are.
 This should be no surprise.
 It is the nature of the world that we all live in the same world, together — no matter if our world is solely described by physics, or if supplanted with the occult objects of the Christian doctrine.
 We can say that each of us lives in a world which is both intimate and yet the largest thing comprehensible.
 And to be sure, our actions prove as much.
 We act every day on those convictions.
 We take these actions as proof of our conviction to the world which we find ourselves in.